 On betting the flop

 At first I was skeptical about meeting strangers online, often at random.
 (Note to self: I still am.)
-There is sense of convenience, however, knowing that potential companionship can be found with a few simple clicks (or swipes).
-But in a virtual world where profiles are optional, what you see is often less than what you get.
+There is sense of convenience, however, knowing that potential companionship can be found with a few simple clicks or swipes.
+But, in a virtual world where profiles are optional, what you see is often less than what you get.

 One of the first things I noticed when I started connecting with people online was that [most] everyone I encountered had an interesting story.
 Sometimes those stories were shocking and depressing; other times weirdly entertaining.
 Then there were a few that were scary, even borderline insane.
 (Do avoid these at all costs.)
 Needless to say, the results, for me, were typically disappointing.
-Sometimes I debated if these people I "met" were actually human; often I wondered who their parents were.
+Sometimes I debated if these people I "met" were actually human; often I wondered who their parents are.

 I present to you Exhibits A and B of aforementioned dating experiences:

 The phone rings.